 Is it safe to take an Uber in Sayulita?

-Taking an Uber in Sayulita is as safe as in any other city.
+Taking an Uber in Sayulita is as safe as in most other cities.
 You’ll have access to Uber’s safety tools, including the ability to share your ride’s location.

 Ubers can sometimes be hard to come by in Sayulita, depending on demand.
 So, know that you might have to wait longer than average to get a ride.